 We recommend staying in La Spezia as it’s the closest city to the national park, which means it’s a great base for exploring the area.
 Alternatively you can stay in one of the 5 villages in the national park or the small town of Levanto.

 Getting around Cinque Terre

-Travelling by train is the quickest and easiest way of getting around Cinque Terre National Park.
+Travelling by train is the quickest and easiest way of getting around Cinque Terre National Park and what we recommend as part of our 2 day itinerary here.
 Trains run between La Spezia and Levanto, stopping at Riomaggiore, Manarola, Corniglia, Vernazza and Monterosso al Mare on the way.

 During the peak months trains run in both directions 3-4 times an hour, whereas in winter the trains generally only run once an hour.